"Where are you based?"

 I think it is a shame that anyone even needs to ask this question, but it is absolutely, 100% okay.
 Love is love <3

 "Can you airbrush us please?"

 The short answer here is no. As a documentary photographer, I'm passionate about images that truly represent your day.
-I'm not about to airbrush you to the point that your guests won't recognise you.
-It is my job to find that gorgeous flattering light, and capture you in all your wedding gorgeousness.
-That being said, if you just so happen to get some nerve-induced acne on the big day, I can certainly make sure you don't see it in your photos.
+I won't airbrush you.
+Instead I look for that gorgeous flattering light, and capture you in all your wedding gorgeousness.
+That being said, if you just so happen to wake up with a giant zit on the big day, I can certainly make sure you don't see it in your photos.

 "Are you insured?"